 Community Engagement: Oregon Symphony musicians and visiting guest artists, including Artist-in-Residence Colin Currie, will perform at over a dozen social service agencies serving homeless and immigrant/refugee communities throughout the season.
 We will also make tickets to concerts at the Arlene Schnitzer Concert Hall available to social service partner groups and their clients throughout the season.

-This spring we bring to Portland the Lullaby Project, which helps homeless mothers develop stronger bonds with their children through the composition and recording of unique lullabies.
-This work is designed to provide healthy beginnings for young children and build bonds between mothers and children in challenging situations.
+This spring we bring to Portland the Lullaby Project, which helps mothers develop stronger bonds with their children through the composition and recording of unique lullabies.
+This work is designed to provide healthy beginnings for young children and build bonds between mothers and children in challenging situations such as housing insecurity.

 Community Service: Oregon Symphony musicians, staff, and board members will volunteer at three social service partners selected in a collaborative process to reflect the Sounds of Home project.